 Digital twins enter the mainstream: engineering companies and owner-operators.
 Put digital twin aspirations into action

-SINGAPORE - Tea Year in Infrastructure 2019- 24 October 2019 - Bentley Systems, Incorporated, the global provider of comprehensive software and digital twin cloud services, introduced new cloud services for digital twin infrastructure engineering.
+SINGAPORE - The Year in Infrastructure 2019- 24 October 2019 - Bentley Systems, Incorporated, the global provider of comprehensive software and digital twin cloud services, introduced new cloud services for digital twin infrastructure engineering.
 Digital twins are digital representations of physical assets and their engineering information, which allow users to understand and model their performance in the real world throughout their life cycle.
-Indeed, the evergreen digital twins enhance BIM and GIS through the 4D.
+Indeed, the "evergreen" digital twins enhance BIM and GIS through the 4D.

-Keith Bentley, founder and chief technology officer, said: "Today the" age of the digital twins "is underway, and its pace accelerates every day.
+Keith Bentley, founder and chief technology officer, said: "Today the" age of digital twins "is underway, and its pace is accelerating every day.
 The first users we have worked with are already occupying leadership positions in the new digital twin economy, towards innovations both in their business processes and in their business models.
 The advantages obtained by replacing decades old and disconnected workflows made on paper, with open, live, reliable and perennial digital twins are immense.
 Joining that with an innovation ecosystem through open source platforms creates an unstoppable force for infrastructure change.
 I don't remember a more exciting time for infrastructure professions or for Bentley Systems. "

 New services in the Digital Twins cloud